yonatanbitton/automatic_generation_of_contrast_sets_from_scene_graphs/README.md

 # Automatic Generation of Contrast Sets from Scene Graphs
-Repository for the paper "Automatic Generation of Contrast Sets from Scene Graphs" https://arxiv.org/abs/2103.09591
+Repository for the paper "Automatic Generation of Contrast Sets from Scene Graphs", accepted to NAACL 2021. https://arxiv.org/abs/2103.09591

 ## Intro